tallen-hashicorp/vault-load-testing/README.md

 - Open [Locust UI](http://127.0.0.1:8089/) in your browser.
 - Set the host to `http://127.0.0.1:8200`.

-## Monitoring Vault
+## Monitoring Vault - Local Docker

-To monitor Vault, a basic Prometheus and Grafana setup is provided.
+To monitor Vault, if you are not using k8s, a basic Prometheus and Grafana setup is provided.
 Follow these steps:

 1. Create a file named `prometheus-token` in the `./vault_monitor` directory containing a token to access Vault's metrics (e.g., the root token).
 2. Update the `targets` section in `./vault_monitor/prometheus.yml` to point to your Vault server.